Fairless Hills Y Planning for March Reopening

 At this time, we are planning for a mid-March completion, she said.

-The new plans also call for a reconfiguring of the he space within the building to gain additional usable square footage, while at the same time decreasing the structures footprint to create additional and much needed parking.
+The new plans also call for a reconfiguring of the the space within the building to gain additional usable square footage, while at the same time decreasing the structures footprint to create additional and much needed parking.
 The gymnasium, walking track and pool will be painted and refreshed with an observation area added to the aquatics center.
 Plans also include an expansion of the fitness center to accommodate additional cardio equipment and free weight space and a dedicated space for NovaCare Rehabilitation.

-Additionally, a new universal locker room with private changing rooms is being constructed and the exterior of the building will undergo a facelift.
+Additionally, a new universal locker room with private changing rooms is being constructed and the exterior of the building will undergo a face lift.
 The building will be completely ADA accessible, officials said in a recent update about the renovations.

 The work which started earlier this year was celebrated with a virtual zoom call as the first walls were brought down in February.